 - Peel and chop the onion fairly finely.
 Place a good knob of butter in a saucepan and heat gently.
 Once melted add the chopped onion and stir well to cover.
 Leave on a low heat stirring occasionally for 10 to 20 minutes to soften the onions.
 These should be translucent and not browned.

-- Add the peppercorns, bay leaves, cayenne pepper, salt and ground black pepper.
+- Add the peppercorns, bay leaves, cayenne pepper, salt and additional ground black pepper if you like.
 Add the milk and stir gently whilst heating until the milk starts to simmer, not boil – just bubble a bit.
 Switch the heat off and leave with the lid on for an hour.

 - After an hour, re-heat to simmering and again switch off, leaving it with the lid on.
 This allows the flavours to infuse into the milk.
 Leave for another hour which should be time enough for the pan to cool down.